Course Descriptons By Program

 ENG415 - Chaucer

-An internship is a 120-hour, work-based and academic experience, emphasizing learning in a professional setting.
+An internship is a minimum 120-hour, work-based and academic experience, emphasizing learning in a professional setting.
 Internships are supervised by both a work-site supervisor and a faculty supervisor and are designed to give the student a broad understanding of the particular writing and professional practices of the internship sites.
-The faculty member assigns the grade.
-Prerequisites: ENG 101 and ENG 102 (3 crs.)
+The faculty member assigns the grade, in consultation with the work-site supervisor.